 By tying Rakhi, the soldiers took a pledge to protect their country and their mother and sisters.
-It is said that when a neighboring king attacked Chittor, then the queen of Chittor, Karmavati, could not face them alone.
+It is said that when a neighboring king attacked Chittoor, then the queen of Chittoor, Karmavati, could not face them alone.

 What happens on this day?